OpenFeign/feign/README.md

 > **IMPORTANT:** You can specify your files in API method by declaring type **File** or **byte[]**.

-### Spring MultipartFile and Spring Cloud Netflix @FeingClient support
+### Spring MultipartFile and Spring Cloud Netflix @FeignClient support

 You can also use Form Encoder with Spring `MultipartFile` and `@FeignClient`.